talkalovski/GettingAndCleaningData-CourseProject/README.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-## explanation about the data
-can be found in the code book in this repo
+Further explanation about the data can be found in the code book in this repo

 ## explenation about the run_analysis.R in this repo